Souravgoswami/t-hangman/README.md

 ## How to Play 🎮
 - You will be asked random English words.
 You have to guess them right.

-- If you typed 10 wrong letters, you will lose the game.

 - If you typed the correct word, t-hangman will dance!

+- T-Hangman is always pessimist.
+He will hung himself if you've typed 10 wrong letters.

+- Typing wrong letters will reduce your $$ Coins.
+If your coins get to 0, you have to restart the game :(

 - Good luck!!